V-Squat Machine Squat (Facing In)

 How to Perform

-4. Drive through your mid-foot and heels to powerfully extend your hips and knees.
+4. Drive through heels to extend hips and knees, exhaling as you rise.

 Coaching Tips